-Watch closely for changes in your health, and be sure to
+Watch closely for changes in your health, and be sure to contact your doctor if:

 Watchful waiting is a period of time during which you and your doctor watch your symptoms or condition without using medical treatment.
 Watchful waiting may be fine if you have recently been diagnosed with migraines and over-the-counter medicines are controlling your pain.

 Your family doctor or general practitioner can diagnose and treat your migraines.
 You may be referred to a specialist, such as a neurologist.